zphricz/SDLife/README.txt

 Authors
 -------

 The logic begind the cellular automata was written by me, Zack Hricz.
-The wrapper functions found in quickcg.h and quickcg.c were written by Lode Vadevenne.
+The wrapper functions found in quickcg.h and quickcg.c were written by Lode Vadevenne and modified by Zack Hricz.